The Indian Church (painting): Reception and analysis

-Art Canada Institute reviewer Lisa Baldissera comments "In Indian Church, one of Carr's most important works, a dense wall of forest engulfs the church, which Carr paints in vivid white, a stark contrast to the dark forest.
+Art Canada Institute writer Lisa Baldissera comments "In Indian Church, one of Carr's most important works, a dense wall of forest engulfs the church, which Carr paints in vivid white, a stark contrast to the dark forest.
 Against this backdrop the church is miniaturized, signifying both the incursion and the vulnerability of the new beliefs introduced by the settler population."
 Baldissera also comments that the crosses surrounding the church indicate an effect similar to "time-lapse photography", symbolizing the movement of the cross at the church steeple as if it were falling and multiplying to mark the graves on the side of the church.
 According to the reviewer, the crosses also symbolize the parishioners and also serve to signal the failed mission of the church.
 Baldissera also comments that "[t]he building's windowless walls and reduced features create another "marker," suggesting a structure that is both monolithic and uninhabitable."

 Ann Davis comments that Carr, at the time of the painting's creation, was interested in finding out more about the nature of God and the methods she could use to portray that nature in a painting.
 Davis remarks "The flat front of the building and the geometric crispness of its shape contrast markedly with the organic volume of the tree boughs and the shallow recession into the forest.
 Yet somehow there is accommodation between nature's house and God's house.
 Neither one entirely overpowers or dominates the other."
 Davis concludes that with the painting "Carr achieves a new integration.
 She has tied the idea and the picture together in a new and convincing way."

 Margaret Hirst comments "Carr's longing for union with God is palpable.
 A small Christian church is set amidst an enormous forest, slightly cubist in form, which obscures the sky.
 The foliage forms a subtle totem-like facial profile nudging the right side of the steeple, suggesting Carr's transitional religious frame of mind and her mission to unite God and nature."

 2018 change of name

 In 2018, 73 years after Carr's death, the Art Gallery of Ontario retitled the painting to Church at Yuquot Village due to the negative connotations of the term "Indian."
 Jan Ross, the curator of the Emily Carr House, criticised the renaming of the painting, saying that "renaming a work in contradiction with the artist's intentions is tantamount to 'censorship'."
 She added "That is sacrosanct.
 It robs the artist...
 I think it behooves us to examine things within the context of their day."

 Georgiana Uhlyarik, Curator of Canadian Art at the Art Gallery of Ontario, argues that a title change does not change history but rather the new title is "descriptive" and reflects the gallery's "effort to 'contextualize' Carr's painting."
-Uhlyarik and Curator of Indigenous Art Wanda Nanibush together head the Canadian and Indigenous Art department.
-They developed a curatorial approach to "open up a conversation about colonial history," working to remove "hurtful and painful" terminology "on a case-by-case basis."
+Uhlyarik and the Curator of Indigenous Art Wanda Nanibush who together headed the Canadian and Indigenous Art department, developed a curatorial approach to "open up a conversation about colonial history," working to remove "hurtful and painful" terminology "on a case-by-case basis."